LeoonZHANG/libsg/README.md

 ## Feature

+#### One key to build

+DO NOT need to install any dependency library before building of libsg.

 #### Efficient development

 Common C API vs libsg API sample.

-#### Easy-to-install source code

-Official pre-built binaries don't have any dependency, you don't need to build or install dependency for libsg.

 #### Easy-to-understand APIs